dxw/contracts/agreements/govpress.md

         1. A hosting service which makes your site available for access over the internet;
-        2. Availability monitoring and response;
-        3. Backups and backup restoration;
+        2. Backups and backup restoration;
-        4. Storage and deployment of your site's source code;
+        3. Storage and deployment of your site's source code;
+        4. A separate Staging Environment;
+        5. Availability monitoring and response;
-        5. Operating system and infrastructure upgrades and maintenance;
+        6. Operating system and infrastructure upgrades and maintenance;
-        6. Installation of WordPress core upgrades;
+        7. Installation of WordPress core upgrades;
-        7. A separate Staging Environment;
         8. A support helpdesk.

+    2. If your proposal specifies that the site we host will be Fully Managed, dxw will provide the following services as part of this contract, in addition to the services specified in clause 4.1:

+        1. Installation of WordPress plugin upgrades;
+        2. Monitoring of production logs for issues of concern;
+        3. WordPress plugin reviews;
+        4. Installation of WordPress plugins subject to the terms in section TODO;
+        5. Minor modifications to theme files;
+        6. Assistance and advice on the usage of WordPress's administration area.

+    3. Unless otherwise agreed, dxw cannot under this contract provide any service not specified in clause 4.1 or 4.2 unless it is specified in the Proposal, including but not limited to:

+        1. Support for any third-party services upon which your service relies;
+        2. Changes to your site which constitute new functionality;
+        3. In any particular month, any of the services in clause 8 after the Time Allowance has been exceeded;
+        4. TODO?

-    2. You agree that occasional unavailability is not something that can reasonably be avoided.
+    2. You agree that occasional unavailability of your site is not something that can reasonably be avoided.

     3. Nonetheless, dxw will make every reasonable effort to ensure that your site is accessible over the internet 100% of the time.

-    4. If, despite dxw's reasonable efforts, your site is unavailable for any length of time, dxw will refund or waive the infrastructure fees for any period of unavailability longer than one hour.
+    4. If despite dxw's reasonable efforts your site becomes unavailable, dxw will refund or waive the infrastructure fees for any period of unavailability longer than one hour.

-    5.  dxw will provide support for your website, and any other service detailed in your proposal. dxw's support service is described in more detail in section 7 of this contract.

 5. ### Enhancement of the service